-Steven B Brandes MDGiven Foundation Professor of Urology and the Chief of Reconstructive Urologic Surgery at Columbia University Medical Center, New York, NY
+Steven B. Brandes MDGiven Foundation Professor of Urology and the Chief of Reconstructive Urologic Surgery at Columbia University Medical Center, New York, New York

 Steven B. Brandes, M.D. is the Given Foundation Professor of Urology and the Chief of Reconstructive Urologic Surgery at Columbia University Medical Center.
 Dr. Brandes, an international expert in urologic reconstructive surgery and trauma, leads the Center for Reconstructive Surgery.
 He directs a comprehensive and collaborative program along with Gynecology Oncology, Colorectal Surgery and Plastic Surgery to care for patients who require lower urinary tract and genital reconstruction.
 Additionally, Dr. Brandes, in collaboration with pediatric urologists, conducts an adult transition urology program, for the care of those born with congenital urologic abnormalities.

 Dr. Brandes is a Chicago native, who graduated from the Mount Sinai School of Medicine in New York, and completed his General Surgery and Urology Residency training at Temple University in Philadelphia.
 He subsequently completed a fellowship in Reconstructive Urology and Trauma at University of California San Francisco.
 Prior to his move to Columbia University in New York in 2016, Dr. Brandes, spent 17 years at Washington University and Barnes-Jewish Hospital in St. Louis, where he served as Chief of the Section of Reconstructive Urology, Urology Residency Program Director, Chief of Urology at the St. Louis VA medical Center, and Director of the Reconstructive Urology Fellowship.